 - A core biopsy or fine needle aspiration

 However, not all patients who attend symptomatic breast clinic require a triple assessment.

 This service is delivered in accordance with the guidelines of the National Quality Assurance Standards for Symptomatic Breast Disease Services and the HIQA standards.

-The Triple Assessment Clinic is a new service which offers a quick, high quality service aiming to detect early breast disease and to provide a personalised plan of care for each individual patient.
-We have a highly qualified Breast Care Team including breast surgeon consultants, a consultant radiologist, a radiographer and a breast care nurse and you will meet with each member on your visit to the Galway Clinic.
+Triple Assessment is a service which offers a quick, high quality service aiming to detect early breast disease and to provide a personalised plan of care for each individual patient.
+We have a highly qualified breast care team including Breast Surgeon Consultants, a Consultant Radiologist, a Radiographer and a breast care nurse and you will meet with each member during your visit at Galway Clinic.

 Digital mammography is a simple procedure that generates an x-ray of a women’s breast.
 The radiographer will position you correctly before compressing the breast to take a digital image that will appear on the monitor in seconds.
 Mammogram can save lives by detecting small tumours that cannot be felt under clinical examination.

 High Resolution ultrasound scanning is used to take clear images of breast tissue.
 It provides better definition of normal and abnormal features of the breast.
 It is a painless procedure and can take 10 – 30 minutes to perform.

 A core biopsy is performed when your consultant requires more information on a lump or lesion found in the breast tissue.
 Under local anaesthetic, a sterile needle is placed into the breast tissue.
 Cores of tissue from the breast lump or lesion are cut away with the biopsy needle and sent to the laboratory for examination.